-You can pack your visit with activities like we did for a Boston to Salem day trip, or easily spread these attractions over several days for more in-depth exploration.
+You can pack your visit with activities like I did for a Boston to Salem day trip.
+Or you can easily spread these attractions over several days for more in-depth exploration.

 1. The Peabody Essex Museum

-The museum rescued Yin Yu Tang (“Hall of Plentiful Shelter”) from the mountains of Anhui China and reconstructed it piece-by-piece for this incredible permanent exhibit.
+The museum rescued Yin Yu Tang (“Hall of Plentiful Shelter”) from the mountains of Anhui China.
+Then, they reconstructed it piece-by-piece for this incredible permanent exhibit.

 It holds sixteen shared bedrooms.
-You’ll notice how different life in this two-storied home might have been from western-style homes.
+That’s only one of the ways you’ll notice how different life in this two-storied home might have been from western-style homes.

-Our guide pointed out speakers above, through which Mao Tse-tung and the Communist Party piped political propaganda into this mountain village home.
+My guide pointed out speakers above, through which Mao Tse-tung and the Communist Party piped political propaganda into this mountain village home.

-You’ll find a small window that gives view to the tiled roof and Chinese architecture commissioned by a Chinese merchant for his family.
+You’ll find a small window that gives view to the tiled roof and Chinese architecture below.
+This was commissioned by a Chinese merchant for his family.

 In fact, we could have spent several hours among the exhibits, but we had lunch reservations and a full day ahead.

 If you have the time, plan to spend at least two (2) hours, ideally the better part of a day for a more thorough tour of the Peabody Essex Museum.

 2. Finz Seafood and Grill

 If you’re looking to dine on the waterfront and enjoy the freshest seafood, look no further than Finz of Salem.

 Pescatarians will be happy to know the Finz menu is a creative and extensive selection of freshly prepared seafood.
 In addition, built-in raw and sushi bars team with fresh fish on ice and made-to-order Sushi, Nigiri, and Sashimi.

-We began our lunch with the House Green Salad, a simple blend of field greens, tomato, avocado, and carrots dressed with just the right amount of a zippy balsamic vinaigrette.
+I began our lunch with the House Green Salad, a simple blend of field greens, tomato, avocado, and carrots dressed with just the right amount of a zippy balsamic vinaigrette.

-Next, we sampled one of the best clam chowders I’ve tasted in a long time.
+Next, I sampled one of the best clam chowders I’ve tasted in a long time.
 Finz Clam Chowder is rich and creamy with sweet undertones.

 They arrived with a festive side of tomato avocado salsa.
 The tacos were excellent—almost too much food for lunch (said my dining partner).

 Stuffed with lump crabmeat and served alongside a dollop of whipped potatoes and just-tender cauliflower and broccoli spears, the haddock rested upon an indulgent pink seafood sherry cream sauce.

-The upscale-casual dining room itself is spacious, featuring walls of windows overlooking Salem Harbor and Finz’ outdoor seating.
+It features walls of windows overlooking Salem Harbor and Finz’ outdoor seating.
 The Harbor Room is also well-suited for cocktail style or seated private events overlooking Salem Harbor.

-It was an honor to receive a personal visit from Finz Owner and host, George Carey, who ensured our table was satisfied with our meals and overall dining experience.
+It was an honor to receive a personal visit from Finz Owner and host, George Carey while we dined.
+He ensured our table was satisfied with our meals and overall dining experience.

 As if all this weren’t enough, it’s worth noting that Finz prepares dishes that honor seasonality, sustainability, and the fishing community.

 3. Schooner Fame

 You can buy tickets online or right at the wharf, subject to availability.
 They also offer special group rates and sunset sails.

 You can buy beer, wine, drinks, and snacks aboard the Schooner Fame.
 You can even bring a sandwich on board if you’d like.
-(Leave BYOB drinks and coolers behind.)
+(Leave BYOB drinks and coolers behind, though.)

 With Capt.
 Mike’s guidance and the help of crew-members, Charlie and Parker, we raised the three beautiful sails.

-We cruised out of and around Salem Harbor and back, while Capt.
+We cruised out of and around Salem Harbor and back.
+All the while, Capt.
 Mike shared entertaining seafaring stories about the history of the vessel and the War of 1812.

 Steer the Fame with the Tiller